voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

 In this form:

-- `valid-annotation-format` checks that each `@implements` line uses a valid story path and requirement ID format.
+- `valid-annotation-format` checks that each `@supports` line uses a valid story path and requirement ID format.
-- `valid-req-reference` (see its rule documentation) performs deep validation that every requirement ID listed after `@implements` actually exists in the referenced story file.
+- `valid-req-reference` (see its rule documentation) performs deep validation that every requirement ID listed after `@supports` actually exists in the referenced story file.

 ### Mixed usage during migration

-You can introduce `@implements` **incrementally**:
+You can introduce `@supports` **incrementally**:

 1. Start from working code that already uses `@story` + `@req`.
-2. Add `@implements` lines that group requirements by story file, without removing the original annotations.
+2. Add `@supports` lines that group requirements by story file, without removing the original annotations.
 3. Run ESLint with `traceability/valid-annotation-format` and `traceability/valid-req-reference` enabled to confirm there are no new violations.
-4. Optionally, once your team is comfortable, standardize on always using `@implements` for multi-story integration functions.
+4. Optionally, once your team is comfortable, standardize on always using `@supports` for multi-story integration functions.

 Both annotation styles are fully supported:

 - Single-story code can continue to use only `@story` + `@req`.
-- Multi-story integration code should prefer `@implements` to get precise, per-story validation.
+- Multi-story integration code should prefer `@supports` to get precise, per-story validation.

-For more details on how `@implements` participates in deep requirement checking, including multi-story scenarios and requirement ID scoping, see the `valid-req-reference` rule documentation and Story `docs/stories/010.2-DEV-MULTI-STORY-SUPPORT.story.md`.
+For more details on how `@supports` participates in deep requirement checking, including multi-story scenarios and requirement ID scoping, see the `valid-req-reference` rule documentation and Story `docs/stories/010.2-DEV-MULTI-STORY-SUPPORT.story.md`.